erikaderstedt/snabbkarta/README.md

 Streams - are they extra heavy?

 Start one area at a time -> we don't need to merge two areas.

+OSM or FAST threads should post streams (as Vec<Sweref>) All triangles intersecting these lines should be cast as Terrain::Stream.
+Not just corner points, use interpolation between Sweref points.

 # Vegetation